okx/okexchain-docs/docs/getting-start/upgrade-node.md

 If the version <new_version> you are upgrading to is not breaking from the previous one, you should not reset the data.
 If it is not breaking, you can skip to [Restart](#restart)

-If you are running a **validator node** on the mainnet, always be careful when doing `okchaind unsafe-reset-all`.
+If you are running a **validator node** on the mainnet, always be careful when doing `okexchaind unsafe-reset-all`.
 You should never use this command if you are not switching `chain-id`.

 Make sure that every node has a unique `priv_validator.json`.
 Do not copy the `priv_validator.json` from an old node to multiple new nodes.
 Running two nodes with the same `priv_validator.json` will cause you to get slashed due to double sign !